 Katherine is a barrister specialising in family law relating to children.
 She has a busy practice in public and private law and international family law.
 She is registered with the Bar Council to accept Direct Access instructions.

-Katherine practises in public law representing Local Authorities, parents and Guardians, grandparents and other kinship carers.
-She regularly represents parents with learning difficulties.
+Katherine practises in complex public law representing Local Authorities, parents and guardians, grandparents and other kinship carers.

 In international proceedings, Katherine represents clients in cases concerning child abduction, child relocation, temporary removal and access rights under the Hague Convention 1996.

 Junior counsel for a Local Authority in a fact-finding hearing concerning allegations of fabricated or induced illness in a toddler by the mother.
 Findings of FII were made.

 Represented a Local Authority in an application for a Deprivation of Liberty Order where the Local Authority, holding the ICO under the jurisdiction of England and Wales, sought to place the child in Scotland.

 Represented a mother in care proceedings.
 After successful cross-examination of the social worker, the social worker conceded that the children should not have been removed at the beginning of the proceedings and should be returned to the parents as the allegations of non-accidental injury had very likely been fabricated by one of the children.
 Children returned the next day with a Family Assistance Order.

 Represented Local Authority in applications for care orders, FMPO and FGMPO.
 Issues included applying for the return of the children from a non-Hague Convention country.

 Represented mother in private law matter with a Guardian appointed for the children.
 The mother made allegations of domestic abuse and physical abuse of the children which were proven at a fact-finding hearing.
 Specific Issue Order application considered for temporary leave to remove.

 M v F & SM (Human Fertilisation and Embryology Act 2008) EWHC 2176 (Fam)